ElDragonRojo/ideas/stories/Puppets.md

 It is reveal to her that she is a government informant, and that everything she has experienced has been about making happen what just happened, in order to push through some legislation that, together with government honeypots and tough mandatory sentencing, will make it possible to increase the current prison population from 1% to 5%, due to growing demand for this new slave labor.

-At first she doesn't want to believe it, and rejects the villain's story, but the villain turns on her favorite radio program, and the host starts talking about her, to her dawning horror, and, just as he seques into music, the villain grabs her, and dances with her, this time as the lead, in the exact dance she had done before.
+At first she doesn't want to believe it, and rejects the villain's story, but the villain turns on the radio, and her favorite radio program from National Public Radio comes on, except the host seems to be talking about her, to her dawning horror, and, just as he seques into music, the villain grabs her, and dances with her, this time as the lead, in the exact dance she had done before.

 Once they have her attention, they reveal that they planted the stories knowing she would hear them and make the decisions she did.
 They only have the ability to store data and sift through it.
 They don't actually have the capability, legally, technically, or manpower-wise, to record all of that information.